-This article was originally published in 2015 but has been updated to include Meryl Streep’s latest work.
+This article was originally published in 2015 and has been updated to include Meryl Streep’s latest work.

 Want a convincing case for the value of a postgraduate education?
 Meryl Streep finished her MFA from Yale in 1975 at the age of 26 (she paid her way through school by waitressing and typing) and then hit the New York City stage.
 Within a year she had won a Tony.
 Within two she had her first feature-film role.
 Within three she had won an Oscar.
 Looks like she got her money’s worth at Yale.

-With the release of Little Women, Streep has appeared in more than 50 movies, in just about every genre, with some of the biggest movie stars on the planet, and some of the greatest directors of all time.
+With the release of both The Prom and Let Them All Talk this weekend, Streep has appeared in more than 50 movies, in just about every genre, with some of the biggest movie stars on the planet, and some of the greatest directors of all time.
 And we can say — and we’ve watched them all — she’s incapable of a bad performance.
 Even sleepwalking Streep is riveting to watch: She always finds something in even the most thankless roles.
 And she’s so good that she makes her risks look like the easiest parts: You know it’s not effortless, but it can feel that way.

 So, time for us to start ranking.
-We had to limit the films to 47, excluding minor roles (with a few notable exceptions), voice acting (sorry, Fantastic Mr. Fox), and TV movies (though she is great in Angels in America).
+We had to limit the films to 49, excluding minor roles (with a few notable exceptions), voice acting (sorry, Fantastic Mr. Fox), and TV movies (though she is great in Angels in America).
 This isn’t a ranking of the best Streep films: It’s a ranking of Streep’s performances in them.
-We watched all 47 and can say that every performance is a little bit different, but they’re all great.
 Below, we count down to the best.

 This movie gets pretty much everything wrong about Streep, Latin American culture (which will happen when your Chileans are played by Streep, Jeremy Irons, Glenn Close, and Winona Ryder), literary adaptations, and the way human beings interact with each other on this planet.
 Acclaimed filmmaker Bille August’s first English-language film feels like it was produced in an antiseptic lab that attempts to create Important Oscar Contenders in a petri dish.
 Streep’s character makes no sense whatsoever, and she, like the rest of the cast, looks adrift and lost.
 By the end she looks ready to fall asleep.
 You’ll have beaten her to the punch.